IHE/ITI.IUA/IHE_ITI_Suppl_IUA.md

 - If the token has been signed (e.g. it is a JWT Token), the Authorization Server MUST validate the signature.

-- To avoid disclosing the internal state of the Authorization Server, an introspection response for an inactive token SHOULD NOT contain any additional claims beyond the required "active" claim (with its value set to "false").
+- To avoid disclosing the internal state of the Authorization Server, an introspection response for an inactive token should  NOT contain any additional claims beyond the required "active" claim (with its value set to "false").

 #### 3.102.5.1 Security Audit Considerations

-Resource Servers SHALL use the introspection results as authorization claims when formulating audit messages, as specified in section [3.72.9](#3729-security-considerations).
+Resource Servers shall  use the introspection results as authorization claims when formulating audit messages, as specified in section [3.72.9](#3729-security-considerations).

 | **Editor please Add Section 3.103** |